Mark

 collaboration: UMPRUM, Academy of Art and Architecture

-For one day, a parking lot hidden under Nusle Bridge was transformed into a public space for collective dreaming and listening.
-The textile installation, accompanied by an audio story and soundscape, invited passersby and inhabitants to slow down, lie down, and listen to the space, to themselves, and to the subtle voices that usually remain unheard.
-Listening became a way of care, and a gesture of resistance, a way of noticing what these neglected and “weird” places can offer when we pause long enough to hear them.
+For one day, a parking lot hidden beneath the Nusle Bridge was transformed into a public space for collective dreaming and listening.
+A textile installation, accompanied by a subtle soundscape, invited passersby and residents to slow down, lie down, and attune to the space—and to the voices that are usually unheard.

-This participatory, performative installation is part of Savka’s ongoing artistic research, where she explores how fiction can transform into a performative method, a practice of care, an act of resistance, and a form of spatial critique.
-Through speculative and collective scenarios, she opens up new ways of understanding space and the relationships that shape it, while simultaneously questioning dominant modes of its use, representation, and governance.
-In her work, space becomes a site of shared imagination, listening, learning, and play.
-It follows the project Whisper in the Valley, an interactive audio walk that used the fiction of the magical fabric to uncover hidden stories of the Nusle Valley — a collective walk with performers, followed by an audio story and field recordings.
+This participatory, performative installation forms part of Savka’s ongoing artistic research, which explores how situated spatial imagination can evolve into spatial practice — a practice of care, an act of resistance, and a mode of spatial critique.
+Through speculative, personal, and collective scenarios, the work opens new ways of understanding space and the relationships that shape it, while questioning dominant modes of use, representation, and governance.
+Here, space becomes a site of shared imagination, listening, and learning.

-The installation is also part of the development of an upcoming book that blends collective imagination, performative events, narrative, and ecological awareness.
-Through personal, collective, and more-than-human perspectives, the book invites readers, participants, and residents to engage with overlooked and vulnerable spaces in the Nusle Valley.
-It demonstrates how small gestures, imagination, and shared listening can transform our perception of these places.
+The project builds on Whispers of the Valley, an interactive audio walk with performers followed by an audio story and field recordings.
+The installation also contributes to the development of an upcoming book that blends collective imagination, performative events, narrative, and ecological awareness.
+Through personal, collective, and more-than-human perspectives, the book invites readers, participants, and residents to engage with overlooked and vulnerable sites in the Nusle Valley, demonstrating how small gestures, spatial elements, imagination, and shared listening can transform the ways we perceive and read public space.